skipperq93/cyberkit/LayoutTests/imported/w3c/web-platform-tests/docs/running-tests/webkitgtk_minibrowser.md

-# WebKitGTK MiniBrowser
+# CyberKitGTK MiniBrowser

-To be able to run tests with the WebKitGTK MiniBrowser you need the following packages installed:
+To be able to run tests with the CyberKitGTK MiniBrowser you need the following packages installed:

 * Fedora: `webkit2gtk3-devel`
 * Debian or Ubuntu: `webkit2gtk-driver`

-The WebKitGTK MiniBrowser is not installed on the default binary path.
+The CyberKitGTK MiniBrowser is not installed on the default binary path.
 The `wpt` script will try to automatically locate it, but if you need to run it manually you can find it on any of this paths: